Bursary funding options

 The Vice-Chancellor’s Award is allocated in recognition of sterling grade 12 final academic results achieved.

-- five awards to top first-year applicants who passed the Independent Examination Board (IEB), Cambridge, and other recognised international examination bodies, and received a final offer to study towards an undergraduate qualification.
+Candidates who will be considered for the Vice-Chancellor’s Award are top national achievers who excelled in National Senior Certificate (NSC), Independent Examination Board (IEB), Cambridge, and other recognised international examinations – and who have received a final offer to study towards an undergraduate qualification.

 The Vice-Chancellor awardees will receive correspondence from SU in January once examination board results have been released.
 Each award value is R100 000 and is a once-off allocation to the Student Fees account.

-b) Top Achiever Award
+b) Achiever Award

-The Top Achiever Award recognises the sterling grade 12 academic achievement of 20 registered, first-year students.
+The Achiever Award recognises the sterling grade 12 academic achievement of 20 registered, first-year students.
 The following candidates will be considered for this award:

-- the top ten, first-year students who are enrolled at SU and who attended any school across all recognised examination bodies
+• the top ten, first-year students who are enrolled at SU and who attended any school across all recognised examination bodies

-- the top ten, first-year students who are enrolled at SU and who attended a quintile 1 to 4 school (as classified by the Department of Basic Education) and passed the National Senior Certificate (NSC)
+• the top ten, first-year students who are enrolled at SU and who attended a quintile 1 to 4 school (as classified by the Department of Basic Education) and passed the National Senior Certificate (NSC)

-The Top Achiever awardees will receive correspondence from SU in February once examination board results have been released.
+The Achiever awardees will receive correspondence from SU in February once examination board results have been released.
 Each award value is R75 000 and is a once-off allocation to the Student Fees account.

 Merit Awards